psnarkhede/testhackathon/documentation/architecture_documentation.md

-# Architecture Documentation - Version: [object Object]
+# Architecture Documentation - Version: 1.0.0

+This project follows a simple architecture suitable for a basic REST API.

-## Project Structure
+## Structure Overview

-- Modularized into routes and models.

-## Technology Stack

-- Node.js
-- Express framework

-## Deployment

-- Deployable on Node.js supported platforms.

-- Use environment variables for configuration.
+- `src/index.js`: Initializes an Express web server and sets up the API route `/hello`.
+- `src/controllers/helloController.js`: Contains the business logic for responding to `/hello` requests.

+The project uses Express.js (as found from the code requiring `express`) to handle HTTP requests and responses.

+No database or middleware layers are apparent from the given files.